Users

 Output

 The server-assigned name, which is only unique within the same service that originally returns it.
-If you use the default HTTP mapping, the name
+If you use the default HTTP mapping, the name should have the format of operations/some/unique/name.

 Service-specific metadata associated with the operation.
 It typically contains progress information and common metadata such as create time.
 Some services might not provide such metadata.
 Any method that returns a long-running operation should document the metadata type, if any.

-, it means the operation is still in progress.
-If true, the operation is completed, and either error
+If the value is false, it means the operation is still in progress.
+If true, the operation is completed, and either error or response is available.

 The error result of the operation in case of failure or cancellation.